matteobusi/incremental-mincaml/README.md

 ### TODOS #
 - Incremental type inference
 - Nameless implementation
-- More efficient representation of caches
+- More efficient representation of TypingCaches
 - Other analyses